tsmith-vs/gnss-json-to-rinex3/README.md

     ^ This loop will list each file present in a /data/ directory and run the script on each file
 4. The output RINEX files will be in the ./rinex/ directory created by the script

+### Rinex Reader
+The rinex-reader.py file is a simple Python script for validating the header and epochs in the observation files.

+##### Usage
+1. `pip install georinex xarray`
+2. For a single file:

+    `python3 rinex-reader.py ./rinex/observation12.obs`

+    To convert multiple files:

+    `for file in $(ls rinex);do python3 rinex-reader.py rinex/$file; done`

+    ^ This loop will parse each file present in the /rinex/ directory
+3. The output shows basic header and epochs info

 @tsmith-vs